isomorphic-software/smartclient-docs/classes/RelativeDateItem.md

 **Flags**: IR

 ---
-## Attr: RelativeDateItem.millisecondsAgoTitle
+## Attr: RelativeDateItem.yearsFromNowTitle

 ### Description
-The title to show for historical periods when the [TimeUnit](../reference_2.md#type-timeunit) is "millisecond".
+The title to show for future periods when the [TimeUnit](../reference.md#type-timeunit) is "year".

 ### Groups